astravant/digital-garden-jekyll/_notes/daily-notes.md

 > If the work you’re doing isn’t either leading to something being built or taking care of people directly, we’ve failed you, and we need to get you into a position, an occupation, a career where you can contribute to building.
 There are always outstanding people in even the most broken systems — we need to get all the talent we can on the biggest problems we have, and on building the answers to those problems.

 # November 30, 2020
-- I am interested in social engineering, social entrepreneurship

-- in the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech and freedom in general
+- In the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech pr freedom in general
 	- think personal computers or the internet
 	- what is this now? blockchain, crypto, ideas of decentralization
 	- this started in the 1990s